 The IFC Performance Standards provide guidance to “avoid and mitigate adverse impacts and manage risk as a way of doing business in a sustainable way”.
-They are an international benchmark for identifying and managing environmental and social risk and have been adopted by many organisations as a key component of their environmental and social risk management systems.
+They are an international benchmark for identifying and managing environmental and social risk and have been adopted by Base Titanium as a key component of its environmental and social risk management system.

 The Equator Principles form a credit risk management framework for determining, assessing and managing environmental and social risk in project finance transactions.
 Projects which fall under the scope of the Equator Principles are evaluated against comprehensive international performance standards on issues such as labour and working conditions, natural resource management, pollution prevention, impacts on indigenous people, community health and safety and cross-cutting themes such as gender and human rights.

 The EHS Guidelines are technical reference documents with general and industry‐specific examples of good international industry practice.
 They contain the performance levels and measures that are normally acceptable to lending institutions and are generally considered to be achievable in new facilities at reasonable costs by existing technology.